sourcegraph/about/handbook/engineering/github-notifications/index.md

 1. Add the GitHub App to Slack

-2. Open a direct message with the app and type `/github settings` and follow the prompts to sign into Github.
+2. Open a direct message with the app and type `/github settings` and follow the prompts to sign into GitHub.

 3. Navigate to [https://github.com/settings/reminders/sourcegraph](https://github.com/settings/reminders/sourcegraph)
 ![Real-time Notifications](real-time.png)